bge-barcoding/BGEE/README.md

 ```

 # Cluster configuration using Snakemake profiles #
 - See `profiles/` directory for 'slurm' and 'local' (i.e. non-SLURM) cluster submission parameters.
+The `jobs` parameter is likely the most important as it dictates how many workflow jobs can be run concurrently.
 - The profile (`profiles/local` or `profiles/slurm`) will need to be changed depending on your system (see `$PROFILE` variable in `snakemake_run.sh`).

 # Cluster submission #